Uganda Conservation Foundation: COVID-19 response

 The Wildlife Ranger Challenge was established in 2020 to support rangers across Africa who had been negatively impacted by COVID-19.
-The Uganda arm of the event, which consisted of ranger teams running a half marathon with 22 kg on their back, took place in Queen Elizabeth national park in both 2020 & 2021 and was managed by UCF.
+The Uganda arm of the event, which consisted of ranger teams running a half marathon with 22 kg on their back, took place in Murchison Falls National Park in both 2020 & 2021 and was managed by UCF.
+UCF has continued to host the hub event in Murchison Falls for 2022 and 2023 with increasing national park and supporter team participation, and this has prompted other organisations to host similar hub events in Kenya, Zambia and South Africa.

+In addition to the Wildlife Ranger Challenge, UCF supported UWA's operations in Murchison Falls and Queen Elizabeth National Parks with food rations for rangers, fuel for patrols, face masks and sanitizer, vehicle and boat maintenance during the low months.

-High resolution aerial camera survey in Queen Elizabeth National Park
+High-resolution aerial camera survey in Queen Elizabeth National Park

 A paper published in February 2023 with the results of the 2018 Queen Elizabeth National Park aerial survey undertaken by UCF and UWA puts the African bush elephant population in the park at an estimated 4,711, which is 62% higher than the previous observer-based estimate of 2,900 in the 2014 Great Elephant Census, and the highest since counts began in the 1960s.

 UWA needed precise wildlife population estimates to guide conservation actions, but population estimates derived from aerial observers showed great variability and therefore trends were hard to discern.
 This survey replaced Rear Seat Observers RSOs with Oblique Camera Count imaging systems orientated at 40 degrees and captured 43,000 images for enumeration of 13 species.
 The photos were interpreted by a team of four Ugandan interpreters, originally trained in similar exercises in Uganda and Kenya.

 The highest densities of elephant distribution were in the thicket areas along Kazinga Channel, and there was a very low carcass ratio of only 1.4%, compared to 3.1% in the Great Elephant Census 2014 count.
-Buffalo are widely distributed through out the national park, with the largest concentrations in open grasslands and around waterholes in Ishasha, Kyambura and Kasenyi Plains.
+Buffalo are widely distributed throughout the national park, with the largest concentrations in open grasslands and around waterholes in Ishasha, Kyambura and Kasenyi Plains.

 The survey was led by Dr Richard Lamprey and was conducted with funding from UWA and some international conservation agencies including Save the Elephants, International Elephant Foundation, Global Conservation and Vulcan Inc.